Swine Influenza

 - dullness

-- coughing
+- sneezing, coughing and difficulty breathing

 Pig farmers are encouraged to be vigilant for unusual signs of respiratory disease in pigs and to contact their Private Veterinary Practitioner (PVP) if they are concerned.

-Pig Farmers are also reminded, as normal practice, to apply biosecurity and hygiene rules in order to reduce the risk that any virus enters a pig farm by means of movements of people, vehicles and any other material.
+Pig Farmers are reminded, as normal practice, to apply biosecurity and hygiene rules in order to reduce the risk that any virus enters a pig farm by means of movements of people, vehicles and any other material.

 Further advice is contained in the Code of Practice agreed with Industry and DAERA.